mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

-On receiving a Commit with a `pre_shared_keys` extension, the receiving Client
+On receiving a Commit with a `pre_shared_keys` extension or a GroupSecrets
+object with the psk field set, the receiving Client
 includes them in the key schedule in the order listed in the commit.
 For
 internal PSKs, the psk is defined as the `recovery_secret` of the group and
 epoch specified in the `PreSharedKey` object.
 Finally, the `psk_secret` to be